StratoDem/strato-query/docs/vba-examples.md

 to query data around a latitude-longitude pair ([download here](https://github.com/StratoDem/strato-query/raw/master/StratoDem_API_Template.xlsm)).

 ### [Authentication](#authentication)
 The VBA function `submitAPIQuery` looks for a StratoDem Analytics API token in `Configuration!B5`.
 Place a valid token in that cell to authenticate queries.
+Then click the **RUN QUERIES** button to run the example queries for the three latitude-longitude pairs and three mile radius definitions specified.

 [How do I create a new API token or find an existing token? &rarr;](https://academy.stratodem.com/article/82-creating-and-managing-api-tokens)